sbd-community/handbook/docs/standards/nis2-overview.md

+---
+title: NIS 2 Directive Overview
+sidebar_position: 2
+tags: [nis2, compliance, eu]
+---
-# NIS 2 Directive Overview
+# NIS 2 Directive (EU 2022/2555) – Overview

-**Status**: Coming soon

-This section will cover the NIS 2 Directive and its implications for connected device security:

-- Scope and affected sectors
-- Cybersecurity risk management requirements
-- Incident reporting obligations
-- Supply chain security considerations
+🚧 *This page is a stub.*

+NIS 2 modernises the EU's cybersecurity obligations for 'essential' and 'important' entities.
+It introduces stricter risk-management measures and wider supervisory powers.

+Forthcoming content: scope checklist, timelines, overlap with the CRA, and a controls-mapping workbook.

 ## What to expect